bobgilmore/dotfiles-before-8_21/README.md

 Setup
 =====
-Will require a restart for all changes to take effect.
+Requires a restart for all changes to take effect.

 Clone the repository locally, then run the setup script.